StefanMdvs/kids-love-walking/testing.md

     - Users can search for a walk by walk name and/or description
     - When pressing *Reset*, page displays all walks again
     - If no walks matching searching criteria were found, a message displays letting the user know
+- ### Register Page
+    - User needs to fill in the Username and Password, both requiring a minimum/maximum amount of characters
+- ### Log In Page
+    - If no user matching the input was found in db or password doesn't match, the user get's a message displayed
+- ### Log Out
+    - When logging out the user is removed from the session cookie and user is being notified via a flash message
+- ### Add walk/Edit walk
+    - All fields are required except the image field.
+If image field is empty, a default image will be provided
+    - *Category*, *Facilities* and *Age* field have dropdowns that are validated accordingly
+    - When *Cancel* is clicked, the user is redirected to *Walks* page

 - ### Redirect user
     - After user logs in/register, the page redirects to *Profile* page that displays user's walks
     - After logging out, user is redirected to *Log In* page